genexuslabs/web-controls-library/src/components/layout-editor/readme.md

 The abstract form model object

-#### selectedControlId
+#### selectedCells

-string

-Identifier of the selected control.
+Array with the identifiers of the selected controls.
 If empty the whole layout-editor is marked as selected.

 ## Attributes